junxit/us-congress-bills-110/metadata.md

 - 2007-01-08 — Introduced in Senate
 - 2007-01-08 — Read twice and referred to the Committee on Foreign Relations.
 - 2007-01-08 — Sponsor introductory remarks on measure.
 (CR S237-238)
+- 2007-01-09 — Referred to the Committee on Armed Services.
+- 2007-01-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2007-01-09 — Senate Committee on Foreign Relations discharged by Unanimous Consent.